ktracz86/VBAMacros/README.md

     LIST OF MACROS IN TOOLKIT:

+    HyperlinkPMRA
+      When an excel spreadsheet contains a list of PMRA numbers, this macro allows the officer to select the column where the PMRA numbers are, and it will automatically generate a hyperlinks to the file.

     CommaSeparate
       This essentially concatenates all values in a single column, and separates them with a comma.
       This is useful if running a report that will generate search criteria for another search query.